chonlei/chonlei.github.io/_pages/cv.md

 * 2014: Engineering Technical Assistant
   * Quattro Plant Ltd., London

 ## Service and Leaderships
+* 2022: Judging panel of the 6th Symposium on Biomedical Sciences for Students, Postdoctoral Fellows and Research Assistants.
 * 2021: Judging panel of a local high-school science competition in Macau.
 * 2020: Departmental joint consultative committee at the University of Oxford.
 * 2016 - 2020: Student representative for Doctoral Training Centre at the University of Oxford.